Xtendify/Simple-Calendar/contributing.md

     $ git clone https://github.com/Xtendify/Simple-Calendar

-This project uses [Composer](https://getcomposer.org/) and NPM to grab dependencies not stored in source control.
+This project uses [Composer](https://getcomposer.org/) and Yarn to grab dependencies not stored in source control.
 To setup run:

-    $ npm run setup
+    $ yarn setup

 If you plan to work with CSS or JavaScript you may want to use Grunt as well:

-    $ npm run dev
+    $ yarn dev

 First make your changes locally, then push them to your forked repository.